Chilean Air Force

-The Chilean Air Force (Fuerza Aérea de Chile— FACh) is the air force of Chile and a branch of the Chilean military.
+The Chilean Air Force (Fuerza Aérea de Chile— FACh) is the air force of Chile and a branch of the Chilean Armed Forces.

 History

 The first step towards the current FACh was taken in 1911, when Captain Manuel Ávalos Prado was sent to France to train as pilot in the flying school of Louis Blériot. Ávalos Prado took command over the Chilean military aviation school, which was officially established in February 1913, and remained in charge until 1915.
 The Military Aviation School (Escuela de Aviación Militar) was named in honor of him in 1944, and still carries that name today.

 In those early years many aviation milestones were achieved; conquering the height of the Andes was one of the main targets as well as long distance flights.
 Typical aircraft of that era were Avro 504, Bleriot XI, Bristol M.1C, DH.9, and SE5a.
 In the following decade, the Airmail Line of Chile (Línea Aeropostal de Chile) was created on 5 March 1929 as a branch of the military aviation.
 This postal airline later developed into the National Airline (Línea Aérea Nacional) that is still the leading airline in Chile today.
 Shortly afterwards, on 21 March 1930, the existing aviation elements of the army and navy were amalgamated into a dedicated department: the Department of the Air Force (Subsecretaria de Aviación) effectively creating the current independent Air Force.
 It was initially named National Air Force (Fuerza Aérea Nacional).
 The international airport of Chile carries the name of Lan's founding father and first commander of the air force, Air Commodore Arturo Merino Benítez.
 Its baptism of fire was in the 1931 sailors' rebellion in Coquimbo, where Air Force attack aircraft and bombers and 2 transport planes converted into bombers contributed to its failure.